rweekly/rweekly.org/README.md

 Are you passionate about sharing content from the R community?
 After creating at least 10 pull requests, fill [https://docs.google.com/forms/d/e/1FAIpQLSet2Tq_mWWOVsKWxGOSoUg8DzCPlW2-nxIFOSkkRvlUFxQFLw/viewform) to join our team!

+Responsabilities of editors

+* [Handle a release every few weeks](https://github.com/rweekly/rweekly.org/wiki/Release-Editor-FAQ).
+We agree on the schedule and swap weeks as needed.

-Each weekly contains at most 3 highlight posts.
-When there are special events, eg. UseR!, we can have more highlight posts.
-Members of the R Weekly will vote for at most three posts on the R Weekly Slack channel every Saturday.
+* Vote on the highlight on Saturdays, which can be skipped when you have no time or no opinion.
+Each release contains at most 3 highlight posts in general.
+Editors will vote for at most three posts on the R Weekly Slack channel every Saturday.
 If you do not want to recommend any post, you can skip the vote.
-There is a handy shiny widget rweekly/rweekly-highlights to generate poll for Slack.

 A member will receive a notice about his/her inactive status for two months in the organization.
 A member will leave R Weekly organization if the inactive status passes 75 days.